Mouth Sounds

-Mouth Sounds is a mashup album by American musician Neil Cicierega.
-The album was released independently by Cicierega on April 27, 2014.
-Consisting of mashups pairing Top 40 hits of the 1980s and 1990s along with Smash Mouth's "All Star", Mouth Sounds received positive reviews from music critics.
+Mouth Sounds is a mashup mixtape by American musician Neil Cicierega.
+The mixtape was self-released by Cicierega on April 27, 2014.
+Consisting of mashups pairing Top 40 hits of the 1980s and 1990s, Mouth Sounds received positive reviews from music critics.
 It received a second installment, Mouth Silence, three months later, which followed the same mashup format, a third installment, Mouth Moods, in 2017, and a fourth installment, Mouth Dreams, in 2020.

 Background

-Cicierega began work on the album after discovering multiple raw instrument tracks from songs featured on the music video game series Rock Band.
+Cicierega began work on the mixtape after discovering multiple raw instrument tracks from songs featured on the music video game series Rock Band.
 Because Rock Band requires players to control individual instruments for each track, all artists featured in Rock Band must provide the stems of each song featured in the game.
 With access to these tracks, Cicierega was able to create mashups of the provided songs.
 The process was mostly trial and error, where he paired songs together randomly, and kept what sounded good.
 Cicierega tried to only pull popular songs, explaining "If you're doing a comedy album with mashups, then you definitely want to use songs that people will recognize."
-The purpose of the album was to make Cicierega laugh, but also to offend fans of the songs and artists he used in the album.
+The purpose of the mixtape was to make Cicierega laugh, but also to offend fans of the songs and artists he used in the mixtape.